nhoening/StoSim/doc/qa/usage.rst

     -h, --help            show this help message and exit --folder PATH         Path to simulation folder (this is where you keep your stosim.conf), defaults to "."
     --simulations [NAME [NAME ...]]
-                            names of subsimulations (the filenames of their configuration files without the ".conf" ending).
+                          names of subsimulations (the filenames of their configuration files, with or without the ".conf" ending).
     --run                 Only run, do not analyse.
-    --check               Check status of simulations.
+    --status              Check status of simulations.
     --resume              Resume control of simulation scheduling.
-    --kill                Kill simulation.
+    --snapshot            Make a snapshot of current state (in the stosim-snapshots directory) --kill                Kill simulations.
     --list                List number of runs made so far, per configuration.
     --more                Add more runs to current state of config and data.
     --plots [FIGURE [FIGURE ...]]